K-stable smooth Fano threefolds of Picard rank two: Family 2.7

 Likewise, if $O=O_3$, we compute $S(W_{\bullet, \bullet,\bullet}^{\widehat{T},\mathbf{f}};O)=\frac{3}{14}$.
 So, using \eqref{equation:2-7-C-singular-cusp}, we get $\delta_P(X)>1$. \end{proof}

 Thus, to prove that $\delta_P(X)>1$, we may assume that $S$ is singular, but $P\not\in\mathrm{Sing}(S)$.

 \begin{lemma} Suppose that $P\not\in E$.
 Then $\delta_P(X)>1$. \end{lemma}

-\begin{proof} By~Corollary~\ref{corollary:2-7-quartic-del-Pezzo-delta-singular}, we may assume that $S$ contains a line $L$ that passes through $P$.
-Then $\pi(L)$ is a line in $\mathscr{Q}$.
-Note that $\pi(L)\cap\mathscr{C}\ne\varnothing$, and one of the following cases holds: \begin{itemize} \item[Case 1:] the line $\pi(L)$ intersects the curve $\mathscr{C}$ transversally at $2$ points, \item[Case 2:] the line $\pi(L)$ is tangent to the curve $\mathscr{C}$ at their single intersection point. \end{itemize}
+\begin{proof} Recall that $E$ is the $\pi$-exceptional surface.
+Using~Corollary~\ref{corollary:2-7-quartic-del-Pezzo-delta-singular}, we may assume that $S$ contains a line $L$ that passes through $P$.
+Then $\pi(L)$ is a line in $\mathscr{Q}$, $\pi(L)\cap\mathscr{C}\ne\varnothing$, and one of the following cases holds: \begin{itemize} \item[Case 1:] the line $\pi(L)$ intersects the curve $\mathscr{C}$ transversally at $2$ points, \item[Case 2:] the line $\pi(L)$ is tangent to the curve $\mathscr{C}$ at their single intersection point. \end{itemize}